tuan-nng/solr-vn-tokenizer/README.md

 # Solr VN Tokenizer

-A fork from https://github.com/duydo/elasticsearch-analysis-vietnamese to support Solr 7.7.1
+A Vietnamese tokenizer/analyzer plugin for Solr 7.7.1

 The plugin supports `VietnameseAnalyzer` and `VietnameseTokenizer`.